sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

     gnmi server-->>client: result
 ```

 One limitation is that we can't restart the gNMI server.
 Therefore, if we update the configuration for the gNMI server, the changes will not take effect.
+And we can use gNOI reboot request to apply the whole configurations.

 #### 1.2.1.12 Backward Compatibility